BLOG

 Types of Uninterruptible Power Supply Systems

-The three most common types of uninterruptible power supply systems are: Standby (offline), Line-Interactive, and Online Double Conversion.
+The three most common types of uninterruptible power supply systems are Standby (offline), Line-Interactive, and Online Double Conversion.

 It is common to see single phase voltage configurations in all three types of system design.
 However, three phase UPS products are commonly online double conversion.
-All of Mitsubishi Electric's Uninterruptible Power Supplies are online double conversion to reliably deliver clean, protected power.

 Learn more about the differences between the types of static UPS backup power systems.